.

 :

-Euan Wilmshurst is a board level strategic advisor and Non Executive Director with experience spanning a 30 year career, most recently with the LEGO Foundation.
+Euan Wilmshurst is a board-level strategic advisor and Non-Executive Director with experience spanning a 30-year career, working at the intersections of education, climate, and philanthropy.

 The views presented in this article are the author’s own and do not necessarily represent the views of any other organization.